databendlabs/databend/docs/doc/15-sql-functions/112-table-functions/stage_table_funtion.md

 )]
 ```

-where:
+The function parameters are as follows:

 ### FILE_FORMAT = '<format_name>'

-`<format_name>` is one of
+`<format_name>` should be one of the following:

-1. build-in file format,  see [Input & Output File Formats](../../13-sql-reference/75-file-format-options.md).
+1. A built-in file format (see [Input & Output File Formats](../../13-sql-reference/75-file-format-options.md).
-2. named file format create by [CREATE FILE FORMAT](../../14-sql-commands/00-ddl/100-file-format/01-ddl-create-file-format.md).
+2. A named file format created by [CREATE FILE FORMAT](../../14-sql-commands/00-ddl/100-file-format/01-ddl-create-file-format.md).

-for named stage, use the format of the stage if not specified.
+If not specified for named stages, the format of the stage should be used.

 :::caution

-Currently, only supports parquet file format.
+Only parquet file format is currently supported.

 :::